ehoversten/video_search_api/README.md

 - Register
 - Login
-- Authorized User allowed to Save or Remove video from favorites list
+- Authorized User is allowed to Save or Remove a video from favorites list

 A Favorite Can:

-- Be Added
+- Be Added to the current Users favorites
-- Be Removed
-- Be associated to to the logged in User
+- Be Removed from the current Users favorites

 &nbsp;